j4ckofalltrades/j4ckofalltrades.github.io/content/posts/2021/mvn-central-publish.md

 Plugin](https://docs.gradle.org/current/userguide/signing_plugin.html) to find
 out what best suits your use case.

-Once everything is configured, publishing the articats is as simple as running:
+Once everything is configured, publishing the artifacts is as simple as running:

 `$ gradle publish`